Azure/aztk/README.md

-# Azure Thunderbolt
+# Azure Distributed Data Engineering Toolkit
-Azure Thunderbolt is a python CLI application for provisioning dockerized Spark clusters in Azure.
+Azure Distributed Data Engineering Toolkit is a python CLI application for provisioning on-demand Spark on Docker clusters in Azure.
 This package is built on top of Azure Batch but does not require any Azure Batch knowledge to use.

-Azure Thunderbolt is designed to run batch Spark jobs that require additional on-demand compute.
-This package is not ideal for long-standing clusters for applications such as Spark streaming.
+This toolkit is designed to run batch Spark jobs that require additional on-demand compute.

 ## Notable Features
-- Spark cluster provision time of 3-5 minutes on average
+- Spark cluster provision time of 5 minutes on average
-- Azure Thunderbolt clusters run in Docker containers
+- Spark clusters run in Docker containers
 - Users can bring their own Docker image
 - Ability to use low-priority VMs for an 80% discount
 - Built in support for Azure Blob Storage connection